venkat-sci/laravel-5.3-chating-using-pusher/readme.md

 here are the steps for usign this app

-1) clone the repository
+1) clone the repository.
-2) And compy .env.example to .env file and enter the suttable settings in this file
+2) And compy .env.example to .env file and enter the suttable settings in this file.
-3) create account in Pusher using this link [Pusher create](https://dashboard.pusher.com/accounts/sign_in)
+3) create account in Pusher using this link [Pusher create](https://dashboard.pusher.com/accounts/sign_in).
-4) add your values in .env file
+4) add your values in .env file.

         PUSHER_APP_ID=
         PUSHER_KEY=
         PUSHER_SECRET=

- 5) then open app in browser in two tabs and test the App
+ 5) then open app in browser in two tabs and test the App.

  Happy coding :-)